-Since 1971 the Nature Trust has acquired a portfolio of lands that includes fee simple ownership, long term leases on crown land and a number of conservation covenants.
+Since 1971 The Nature Trust of British Columbia has acquired a portfolio of lands that includes fee simple ownership, long term leases on crown land and a number of conservation covenants.

 Securement tools include: